freeradical13/freeradical13.github.io/index.md

 [Helper T cells][] work with antigen-presenting cells such as dendritic cells, macrophages, and B cells.
 Most body cells only have a single [class I MHC][] molecule, whereas these specialized antigen-presenting cells have a second [class II MHC][] molecule.
 The helper T cell binds to the antigen and class II MHC molecule molecule using its antigen receptor and a protein called [CD4][] on the helper T cell surface.
 This binding releases cytokines which activates the T cell and stimulates cloning.
 In the case of B cells, cytokines from T cells stimulate cloning of B cells.

-[Cytotoxic T cells][] detect class I MHC molecules along with an antigen on infected cells and a protein called [CD8][] on the helper T cell surface.
+[Cytotoxic T cells][] detect class I MHC molecules along with an antigen on infected cells and a protein called [CD8][] on the cytotoxic T cell surface.
 After binding, the cytotoxic T cell secretes proteins such as [Perforin][] and [Granzymes][] that stimulate apoptosis.

 [Vaccines][] are injections of antigens (often without an activated pathogen) which stimulate the primary immune response and confer active immunity.